-- 1. Execution Only logic in active stages are executed on any scan. - 2.
-Transitions Stage transition instructions take effect on the next occurrence of the stages involved. - 3.
-Octal numbering Stages are numbered in octal, like I/O points, etc. So "S8" is not valid. - 4.
-Total Stages The DL06 offers up to 1024 stages (S0 to 1777 in octal). - 5.
-No duplicates -Each stage number is unique and can be used just once. - 6.
-Any order You can skip numbers and sequence the stage numbers in any order. - 7.
-Last Stage The last stage in the ladder program includes all rungs from its stage box until the end coil.
+- Execution Only logic in active stages are executed on any scan. - Transitions Stage transition instructions take effect on the next occurrence of the stages involved. - Octal numbering Stages are numbered in octal, like I/O points, etc. So "S8" is not valid. - Total Stages The maximum number of stages is CPU dependent. - No duplicates Each stage number is unique and can be used just once. - Any order You can skip numbers and sequence the stage numbers in any order. - Last Stage The last stage in the ladder program includes all rungs from its stage box until the end coil.